The Creative Brief

 It was a gritty, controversial campaign.
 And it was clearly inspired by the creative brief.
 And in sharp contrast to the 2012 Olympic logo, it was almost universally loved.

-you can clearly trace the path from creative brief to the final ads.
+For the Nike campaign, you can clearly trace the path from creative brief to the final ads.
 Going from "sport is war" to athletes injured and in conflict is not a stretch.

 People were eager to see themselves in these warrior athletes.
 Sounds much more noble and dramatic than, you know, consumers.